 very are different from our present age.
-For a start there was no pandemic, then secondly we had a good number of students then, a factor in moving from a settled formationhouse Worcester in to The Friary. students The qave energy and impetus to our community
+For a start there was no pandemic, then secondly we had good а number \circ f students then, a factor in moving from a settled formation house Worcester in to The Friary.
+The students energy gave and impetus to our community parish concerts, children's playgroups, judo, choir practice or weight watchers the hall was never empty.

 & our parish mission.
 Three of them founded a new parish youth group Lumen Mundi (light of the world) which continued for some 15 years and did much good.
 Although like all youth groups it prospered and then declined, those who belonged to it (now in their 50s) look back on that era as a Golden period in their lives, as do their parents.
-The next 25 years were the age of Pope John Paul II (now saint) and as a community and as a parish we tried to follow the lead that he gave as we encouraged lay leadership at all levels in the parish.
-We also tried to reach out to the local community, and many people commented that they had never seen the Parish Hall so much used.
-And whether it was for parish concerts.